Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 - Typecasting involves converting a variable from one data type to another.
 For example,

-performs typecasting to a float.
+(float) 5performs typecasting to a float.

 - Typecasting involves converting a variable from one data type to another.
 For example,